About the Coalition

 - SAFETY.
 Organize volunteers to sweep up broken glass daily, maintain communications with police and the City about trail and crime issues, coordinate the Trail Watch bike patrol, advocate for improvements in traffic control devices at the trail’s at-grade crossings with roadways.

-- SAFETY, including growing our Trail Watch safety patrol and launching our new Crime Prevention Task Force.
+- SAFETY, including growing our Trail Watch safety patrol and enhancing our new Crime Prevention Task Force.

 - GREENING the Greenway through volunteer engagement caring for existing plantings and fostering the work of other to install new sustainable plantings.